BestTimesToVisit.com Logo

 Sulphur Springs Drive-In Volcano & Mud Bath

-Experience the world's only drive-in volcano, where you can literally drive your car into a dormant volcanic crater.
-Afterward, indulge in a therapeutic mud bath, slathering yourself in mineral-rich volcanic mud said to have rejuvenating properties.
-The warm, therapeutic mud is a unique sensory experience, and the surrounding lush landscape adds to the natural wonder.
+Experience the world's only drive-in volcano, where you can literally drive your car to the edge of a bubbling, steaming crater.
+Afterwards, indulge in a therapeutic mud bath, slathering yourself in the mineral-rich volcanic mud said to rejuvenate the skin.
+Go in the late afternoon to avoid the midday heat and enjoy a more relaxed soak.

 Anse Chastanet's Underwater Sculpture Park